PeterDaveHello/nginx-cloudflare-set-real-ip/README.md

 Directly execute the script, you can clone this repository, or directly download the [script](https://github.com/PeterDaveHello/nginx-cloudflare-set-real-ip/raw/master/generate.sh) to where you want to execute it.

 The generated config will be written to `/etc/nginx/conf.d/cloudflare-set-real-ip.conf`, please make you have the write permission to the locaion.
+You can also set the config location by using variable `$cf_ip_config`.

 To prevent burst request in the same time, cron mode is supported, with parameter `--cron`, the script will randomly sleep within 15 mins before fetching the latest IP ranges.